School of Sporting Success

 - enabling children to develop and explore physical skills with increasing control and coordination;

-- encouraging children to work and explore independently and with others (pairs/groups) in a range of practice and competitive situations;
+- encouraging children to work independently and with others (pairs/groups);

 - showing children how to improve the quality and control of their performance;

 - teaching children to recognise and describe how their bodies feel during exercise;